Hallelujah78/klingon-ipsum/README.md

   - useFetch hook is not refetching data on every rerender, and won't by design
 - now, unfortunately, the input is sluggish once text has been generated, so that's the next item to be addressed
   - there is high CPU usage AFTER all my processing is finished and words are being displayed, so that's the issue with input.
   - example: generating and rendering paragraphs containing 700,000 words.
-Entering text into the input box is causing the CPU spike.
+Entering text into the input box is causing a CPU spike.

-Changes 31/10/23
+## Changes 31/10/23

 - Updated README.md
 - Added vite-plugin-pwa